Relax (song): Background and recording

+Production

 Horn dominated the recording of "Relax" in his effort for perfectionism.
-Initial sessions with the group were held at The Manor Studio: the band were overawed and intimidated by Horn's reputation, and thus were too nervous to make suggestions.
+Initial sessions were held at the Manor Studio.
+The band were overawed and intimidated by Horn's reputation, and were too nervous to make suggestions.
 Johnson said in his autobiography, "Whatever he said we went along with".

-When attempts to record with the full band proved unsatisfactory, Horn hired former Ian Dury backing band the Blockheads for the sessions, with Norman Watt-Roy providing the original bass line.
-Those sessions were later deemed to be not modern-sounding enough.
+According to Horn, the "Relax" demo featured the guitarist Jed O'Toole, the brother of the bassist, Mark O'Toole.
+By the time Frankie Goes to Hollywood signed to ZZT, Jed had been replaced by Brian Nash.
+Though he acknowledged that Nash later became a good guitarist, he felt he was not skilled enough, and wanted to try the song with other musicians.
+Horn recorded a version with the former Ian Dury backing band the Blockheads, with Norman Watt-Roy on bass.
+The sessions were deemed to be not modern-sounding enough.
+Instead, Horn replaced Watt-Roy's with a sampled E note on a bass guitar, which was layered over a Linn 2 bass drum.

-Horn then constructed a more electronic-based version of the song with keyboards by session musician Andy Richards and with rhythm programming assistance from J. J. Jeczalik of Art of Noise.
-Horn developed this version of the recording in his west London studio while the band remained in their hometown of Liverpool.
-Horn had made three versions of "Relax" prior to Richards and guitarist Stephen Lipson joining his ZTT Production 'Theam' in late 1983.
+Horn constructed a more electronic version with keyboards by the session musician Andy Richards and rhythm programming assistance from J. J. Jeczalik of Art of Noise.
+Horn developed this version in his west London studio while the band remained in Liverpool.
+Horn had made three versions of "Relax" prior to Richards and the guitarist Stephen Lipson joining his ZTT Production 'Theam' in late 1983.
 Horn left the studio late one night asking for Lipson to erase the multitrack (of version 3) due to lack of progress, but came back into the studio some time later to hear Richards playing a variety of modal chords based around the key of E minor with Lipson playing guitar along to the unerased multitrack.

-Ultimately lead vocalist Johnson was the only band member to perform on the record; the only contribution by the other members was a sample crafted from the sound of the rest of the band jumping into a swimming pool.
-Johnson later said that "Trevor didn’t like the band’s standard of playing as he couldn’t sync it to his machinery".
-Horn explained years later, "I was just...
-Look, 'Relax' had to be a hit."
-Despite the band's absence from the record, Horn said, "I could never have done these records in isolation.
-There was no actual playing by the band, but the whole feeling came from the band."
+Johnson and the singer Paul Rutherford were the only band members to perform on the final version "Relax".
+The only contribution by the other members was a sample crafted from the sound of the rest of the band jumping into a swimming pool.
+Johnson later said that "Trevor didn't like the band's standard of playing as he couldn't sync it to his machinery".
+Horn recalled of the song's intro, "Hit singles are not just good songs.
+They need to be moments.
+Holly had been blowing his saxophone on the studio roof in Notting Hill at 2am, and a bunch of guys appeared on the street, calling up to him.
+He came down to do the vocal, and I suggested he play it at the start of 'Relax'."

-In a 2021 interview, Horn said that "the band we signed weren’t quite the band who had appeared on the original demo (of "Relax"), though we didn't know that at the time".
-The demo had featured Jed O'Toole, brother of bassist Mark O'Toole, on guitar, who subsequently left to pursue a 9-to-5 career.
-He was replaced by Brian Nash, who was a guitar novice at the time the single was recorded, though Horn acknowledged that he developed into a good guitarist by the time Welcome to the Pleasuredome was completed.
 Horn completed the recording having spent £70,000 in studio time.

-Release, controversy and ban by the BBC